- Travel home

 Once upon a time (before 1975, that is) there were no marine reserves around the shores of Aotearoa New Zealand.

-As well as the mainland reserves, there are also four marine reserves in the Subantarctic Islands, one in the Kermadecs...
+New Zealand has four marine reserves in the Subantarctic Islands, one in the Kermadecs and one at Volkner Rocks in...

 For at least 500 years, Māori lived along the coast northwest of Nelson, gathering food from the sea, estuaries and...